 Burgundy truffle (Tuber uncinatum)

 The presence and the development of the b (Tuber uncinatum) requires a particular biotope (clay-limestone soil, shallow, permeable and slightly basic).
 To flourish, the Burgundy truffle also needs a host tree that can "cohabit" with it.
 If Tuber uncinatum is particularly happy under a pedunculate oak or a hairy oak, other species favor its appearance and growth, such as hazelnut, cedar, hornbeam, pine or even lime tree.
 This is why Robin Nurseries offers you about fifteen truffle tree plants mycorhized with Tuber uncinatum.
-Plants able to meet the requirements of the truffle of Burgundy farming.
+Plants able to meet the requirements of the Burgundy truffle farming.

 Trees dedicated to Burgundy truffle growing (plants mycorhized with Tuber uncinatum)